spandit812/docker-commands/security/security.md

   5. In the entrypoint of the compose file, rather than giving only entrypoint: php we should give exact path docker exec PHPINFO_php-svc.4.z51xlgdlmt1ifpjmjvemh8z1r which php
   entrypoint: /user/local/bin/php
+  6. compose file container should be ready_only: true // if someone tries to write file, would not be able to write.

 </pre>